webiny/docs.webiny.com/docs/webiny/introduction.md

 ### Database support

 Our database of choice is MongoDB and we've developed our apps using that particular database.
 However, we don't interact with the database directly.
-We use an ODM package called `Commodo`, which is also a Webiny package.
+We use an ODM package called [`Commodo`](https://github.com/webiny/commodo), which is also a Webiny package.
 It supports different database drivers so you can create a driver for the database of your choice and remove the MongoDB plugins.
 Remember?
 Everything is a plugin, even a database connection.
 How cool is that?

 > We've taken good care to not lock our code into specifics of MongoDB.
 Parts of the apps which required us to use some specific database concepts (like `aggregate` for example) are implemented as plugins.
 Those are easy to override to suite your particular database.

 ### Deployment to the Cloud

 To make it as simple as possible for you to get started, all you need is an AWS account.
-At this point we're deploying infrastructure using a custom deploy process which is based on reusable components which internally use plain AWS SDK.
-However, Webiny project is structured in such a way that allows you to use any Infrastructure-as-Code tool you want, so you don't have to use our deploy process.
+At this point we're deploying infrastructure using a custom deployment process which is based on reusable components which internally use plain AWS SDK.
+However, Webiny project is structured in such a way that allows you to use any Infrastructure-as-Code tool you want, so you don't have to use our deployment process.

 ### Multi-cloud